Zigor Aranalde

-Zigor Aranalde Sarasola (born 28 February 1973) is a Spanish football manager and former professional player, he is the currently assistant head coach of Watford.
+Zigor Aranalde Sarasola (born 28 February 1973) is a Spanish former professional footballer who played as a left-back.

 Playing career

 Early years

 Born in Ibarra, Gipuzkoa, Aranalde began his career at lowly CD Hernani, going on to spend eight of his nine professional seasons in his country in the Segunda División.

 In 1996–97, he was first choice at Sevilla FC in La Liga, but the Andalusians finished third-bottom so they were relegated.

 England

 Aranalde joined Football League Second Division club Walsall on a two-year contract, just before the start of 2000–01.
 He spent just under five seasons at the Bescot Stadium, winning promotion via the play-off final in his first year and being a regular member until he was surprisingly released by manager Paul Merson, in March 2005; he moved on to Sheffield Wednesday immediately following his release, but was sent off in only his second game for the side and never appeared for them again.

 In the summer of 2005, Aranalde signed for Carlisle United, who went on to win the championship and promote from League Two.
 He scored five goals during the campaign, and was part of a squad which included two other former Walsall players, striker Karl Hawley and future Preston North End manager Paul Simpson; on 1 October, he netted Bristol Rovers' 5000th ever goal in a 1–3 loss, in his own net.